Freshman International Application Process

 4. Submit one letter of recommendation from teacher or school counselor.

 - Recommendation letters from English language school teachers will be accepted as a supplement to your application, but you will still be required to submit a recommendation letter from a high school teacher or counselor.

-5. Submit a declaration of finances form and bank statement.
+5. Submit a declaration of finances form and notarized bank letter.

 - Download the form here.
 In addition to Merrimack’s Declaration of Finance form, we require a letter from your bank certifying available funds.
-If we have all these materials at time of decision, we will be able to supply your I-20 with your offer of admission.
+If we have all these materials at time of decision, including a valid copy of your passport, we will be able to supply your I-20 with your offer of admission.

 For additional information please refer to the Merrimack College application guide.

 You applied!
 Nice work!
 Once you submit your application, you will receive an email with further instructions to log in to your application portal.
 Through this application portal, you’ll be able to see if we are missing any items, update your information, view your documents, and check your application status.
 This is also where you will be informed of your admission decision.